w3c/wot-discovery/explainer/Explainer.md

 resource consumption.
 Instead the client needs to explictly request searches from linked directories, and also has to have access rights to such linked directories.

+### No Standardized Geolocation Data or Geolocation Search
+Supporting geolocation was originally in our charter but unfortunately we had to defer it.
+We do have a draft proposal but need to do more work to align with existing geolocation standards and consider privacy and security implications.
+In addition, introduction mechanisms and standardized query languages supporting geolocation search are currently lacking.

+However, supporting this functionality is still a long-term goal for future work, as it is important in many of the WoT use cases we have collected.

 ## Implementations
 Implementations are described in more detail in the WoT Discovery Implementation Report,